binyisu/PVEL-AD/README.md

 **2021 Dataset Access Instructions:**

 We build a Photovoltaic Electroluminescence Anomaly Detection dataset (PVEL-AD ) for solar cells, which contains 36,543 near-infrared images with various internal defects and heterogeneous backgrounds.
-This dataset contains 1 class of anomaly-free images and anomalous images with **12** different categories such as crack (line and star), finger interruption, black core, misalignment, thick line, scratch, fragment, corner, printing_error, horizontal_dislocation, vertical_dislocation, and short_circuit defects.
+This dataset contains 1 class of anomaly-free images and anomalous images with **12** different categories such as crack (line and star), finger interruption, black core, thick line, scratch, fragment, corner, printing_error, horizontal_dislocation, vertical_dislocation, and short_circuit defects.
 Moreover, 40358 ground truth bounding boxes are provided for **12** types of defects.
 This is a **long-tail object detection task**, which is challenging and significant for smart manufacturing.

 The **PVELAD-2021 Datasets Request Form** is available here.